Monthly Archives: March 2012

 Reviewed by Rachael Braun.
 Looking for easy, down-to-earth vegan recipes that are delicious and fun to make?
 Look no further then The Sexy Vegan Cookbook: Extraordinary Food from an Ordinary Dude* (New World Library, 2012) by Brian L. Patton.
 It is filled with 100 recipes that will please anyone’s palate, vegan or not.
 This cookbook […]

-I make this colorful trio of sautéed vegetables often, as the combination of broccoli, carrots, and yellow squash complements many different kinds of main dishes, including pastas, potatoes, and grains.
+This colorful trio of sautéed vegetables was one I made often when my kids were growing up, as the combination of broccoli, carrots, and yellow squash seemed to make everyone happy. it complements many different kinds of main dishes, including pastas, potatoes, and grains.

 Recently, a friend asked me, “How can I make kale yummy?”
 It occurred to me that perhaps a lot of people are new to the nutritional powerhouse that is kale.
 Maybe you only know it as that curly green thing underneath your potato salad.
 It does look quite nice, but it is severely underutilized as […]